-Predictably and by design, the jet bridge interdiction program threatens the constitutional rights of all upon whom it is imposed.
-Yet, despite its evident constitutional shortcomings, including its obvious racially discriminatory administration, CCPD allowed the program to continue unchanged, showing deliberate indifference to the constitutional rights of airline passengers such as Mr. English and Mr. André.
+The experiences of Mr. Elie and Mr. Lewis highlight the longstanding customs and practices that constitute the CCPD jet bridge interdiction program.
+Predictably and by design, the jet bridge program violates the constitutional rights and psychological well-being of all upon whom it is imposed.
+Yet, despite its evident constitutional shortcomings, including its obvious racially discriminatory administration and equally obvious violation of the Fourth Amendment, CCPD allowed the program to continue unchanged, showing deliberate indifference to the constitutional rights of airline passengers such as Mr. English and Mr. André.